Being humble is a core Malaysian value, and we wanted our design to reflect that by depicting a traditional goat barn.

 That “look and feel” were applied to this sweet packaging that is as highly detailed as it is whimsical.
 The individual “goaty” Mandarin orange holders are cute, certainly, but what really impresses is just how realistic the barn box looks.

 “We decided to go back to basics – everything was hand drawn using mixed media,” says Sean.
 “We also studied the Malaysian barn carefully, right up to the smallest details, and picked the right elements for our design.”

-I spent a good few minutes studying this barn closely, almost waiting for the rustic Malaysian cousins of The Borrowers to poke their tiny heads out through the windows.
 The individual pieces of wood that make up the structure really look like individual planks with differing hues, grain directions – a few even have knot holes.
 Trace applications of gold foil are used sparingly here, mostly to add a bit of bling to the festive elements on each side: on the Chinese characters and some dotted “blossom” highlights in the bushes beneath the windows.

 The barn was made by using “interlocking fold mechanisms, which could hold eight Mandarin oranges,” Sean explains.
 “Each one had to be hand-glued, and shredded paper was included at the base to make it realistic.”